 Choose the Perfect Present

 Let's face it: Our dogs are spoiled every single day, but their birthdays are actually a legitimate reason for some serious doggy spoilage!
 Whether your pooch prefers tennis balls, Kongs or softer, homemade toys, there's no better reason than its birthday to hit up the toy aisle at your pet store.

 Deck the Halls

-You've helped your friends and family decorate for a million birthday parties—so why wouldn't you decorate for your precious pooch's birthday?
+You've helped your friends and family decorate for a million birthday parties, so it's only appropriate that you decorate for your precious pooch's birthday.

 Balloons and streamers are standard birthday party decor, of course, but there are tons of doggy-themed ways to do it up, too.
-Make a cute, bone-shaped banner with construction paper and yarn or twine, toss dog-friendly confetti on all of the tables and—if you're a little bit more crafty—make a chalkboard sign with the drink and snack menu.
+Make a cute, bone-shaped banner with construction paper and yarn or twine, toss dog-friendly confetti on all of the tables and—if you're a little bit craftier—make a chalkboard sign with the drink and snack menu.

 Make Dog-Friendly Pupcakes

 Believe it or not, lots of dog-friendly birthday cakes are human-friendly, too.
-All you need are some everyday baking ingredients—like whole wheat flour, baking soda, eggs, and applesauce or baby food—to make an amazing canine cake.
-Blend in shredded veggies, like carrots, for a boost of nutrients, and top it with cream cheese, peanut butter or blended bananas.
+All you need are some everyday baking ingredients, such as whole-wheat flour, baking soda, eggs, and applesauce or baby food, to make an amazing canine cake.
+Blend in shredded veggies such as carrots for a boost of nutrients and top it with cream cheese, peanut butter or blended bananas.

 Doggie Ice Cream